folio-org/raml-module-builder/README.md

           body:
             application/json:
               type: <<schema>>
-8. Remove suffixes.
+8. Remove suffixes from key names in the RAML file.
    Any suffix causes a problem (even `.json`) when it is used to populate placeholders in the RAML file.
-   Declare only types/schemas in RAML that is used in RAML (no need to declare types only used in JSON schema references).
+   Declare only types/schemas in RAML that are used in RAML (no need to declare types that are only used in JSON schema references).
    For example:
         CHANGE:
             notify.json: !include notify.json